john202020/lodux/Readme.md

 Versions
 2.0.19 -
-1. fixed undefined assignment to sub level of store.state is allowed.
+1. fixed: assign undefined to sub level of store.state is allowed.
+2.0.20 -
+1. fixed: array methods that manipulate store.state is disallowed.